-Boeing shares dip again as more countries ground 737 MAX 8 planes
+Boeing shares take another hit as more countries ground 737 MAX 8 planes

-(Reuters) - Boeing Co’s fall in stock market value this week soared past $20 billion on Tuesday as more countries including the United Kingdom grounded the planemaker’s 737 MAX 8 aircraft following Sunday’s deadly crash in Ethiopia.
+(Reuters) - Boeing Co’s (BA.N) stock took another beating on Tuesday, knocking off more than $25 billion from the planemaker’s market value over the past two days, as more countries lined up to ground its 737 MAX 8 aircraft following Sunday’s deadly crash in Ethiopia.

-British Civil Aviation Authority said it was banning 737 MAX commercial flights from UK airspace as a precautionary measure.

-Malaysia, Singapore and Australia also grounded the plane.
-The same model was involved in another fatal crash in Indonesia in October.
+Britain joined China, Malaysia, Singapore, Australia and other countries in banning the 737 MAX planes, squeezing the shares, which had been one of best performing stocks so far this year on the Dow Jones Industrial Average .DJI.

+Boeing shares have delivered a total return - including reinvested dividends - of nearly four times the performance of the full index since U.S. stocks began rebounding from the 2007-09 financial crisis.

-Boeing stock fell 5.1 percent to $379.44 in early trading on Tuesday, adding to a 5 percent decline on Monday.
+The stock fell 7 percent to $372 in midday trade on Tuesday, adding to a 5 percent decline on Monday.
+The losses set the stock for its biggest two-day percentage drop since June 2009.

+Shares of U.S. airlines were broadly lower in midday trade, with the S&P 1500 airlines index .SPCOMALI off 1.5 percent.
+Southwest Airlines Co (LUV.N) and American Airlines Group Inc (AAL.O), which analysts said were among the U.S. airlines most exposed to the Boeing aircraft model at issue, saw their shares fall more than 2 percent.

-Since the Ethiopia crash, at least seven of the 24 analysts covering the stock have reviewed their ratings, with two downgrades and one price target cut so far, according to Refinitiv data.
+At least seven of the 24 analysts covering the stock have reviewed their ratings over the last two days, with two downgrades and one price target cut so far, according to Refinitiv data.

 DZ Bank became the first brokerage in nearly two years to place a “sell” rating on the stock, while setting a price target of $333 - the lowest on Wall Street.